arubenruben/FEUP-PLN/README.md

 # Argumentative Discourse Units Classification

 This repository stores the code developed during the NLP course at FEUP.
-It is divided into project 1 and project 2, which target the same objective and **address a classification task over Portugues argumentative text.** The first part uses only classical machine learning tasks.
+It is divided into project 1 and project 2, which target the same objective and **address a classification task over Portugues argumentative text.** The first part uses only classical machine learning techniques.
 The second part uses hugging face transformers to address this problem.

 ## What is an ADU?